Kirkirillka/GPS_Tracker/docs/05_01_building_blocks.md

 ### Description

 The DataBackend is written in Python.
-It has access to the Celery Worker infrastructure that requires Redis NoSQL DB to work.
+It has access to the Celery Worker infrastructure that requires RabbitMQ.
 This is needed to properly register the task by the user, so it quite tangled.

 The tasks are performed in the background so feedback of the web backend server is quite fast.
 The users can check the task status through REST API (not implemented, //TODO).